Gilles Lupien: Post-playing career

 After retiring from professional hockey, Lupien became a professional hockey agent.
 He notably represented goalkeepers Martin Brodeur and Roberto Luongo, acting as the latter's agent for 19 years.
 He was also the agent of Steve Bernier, Corey Crawford, and Sean Couturier.
 Lupien was the agent for an unnamed player from the Drummondville Voltigeurs who contacted him regarding sexual advances by the team's coach Jean Bégin.
 Lupien later reported the incidents to the QMJHL, but the matter was disregarded as the league said there was no proof of misconduct.
 Bégin was later convicted.

 As an agent, Lupien was a vocal proponent of improving the working conditions of players in junior ice hockey.
 He advocated the unionization of the Canadian Hockey League, and was of the opinion that it could assist in diminishing fighting at the amateur level and result in better treatment of players by their teams.
 In supporting the elimination of violence in hockey on all levels, he recommended that coaches be sanctioned for any fights their players are involved in.
 Lupien also called for decreasing the number of games in a season and cutting down travel time, believing that the taxing schedule was responsible for the mounting drug usage among junior players.
 He alleged in December 2003 that approximately half of the players in the QMJHL used drugs, either for recreational purposes, to enhance their performance, or to sleep on long bus journeys.

 Lupien also worked as a businessman in the fast-food industry, initially purchasing a Humpty Dumpty Snack Foods before acquiring a Boston Pizza franchise in West Island.
 He was also an owner of the Longueuil Chevaliers and the Victoriaville Tigres.
 The hockey arena in his hometown of Brownsburg-Chatham was named the Gilles Lupien Arena in his honour in 1985.

 Personal life

 Lupien had three children: Jennifer, Catherine, and Erik.
 He utilized the C$75,000 signing bonus from his first contract with the Canadiens to purchase shares in a lumber company in Lachute.
-Consequently, he was able to obtain quality lumber to construct his first home in Pine Hill.

 Lupien died on May 18, 2021.
 He was 67, and suffered from cancer prior to his death.